ylu1997/ylu1997.github.io/PhD_seminar_notes/newton_okounkov_seminar/readme.md

 ## Introduction

-This folder contains a collection of meeting notes and discussions pertaining to various topics relevant to second-year doctoral students, with a focus on Newton-Okounkov theory.
+This folder contains a collection of meeting notes and discussions pertaining to various topics relevant to first-year doctoral students, with a focus on Newton-Okounkov theory.

 ## Meeting Notes